-- Lay chain link fencing on the ground (anchored to the bottom of the fence) to make it uncomfortable for your dog to walk near the fence.
+- Place chain-link fencing on the ground (anchored to the bottom of the fence) to make it uncomfortable for your dog to walk near the fence.

-- Work with your dog to on behavior modification to stop her escape efforts.
+- Work with your dog on behavior modification to stop them escape efforts.

 What doesn't work

 Regardless of the reason your dog is digging, don't:

 - Punish your dog after the fact.
 This won't address the cause of the behavior, and it will worsen any digging that's motivated by fear or anxiety.